Dmitry-II/EdTech/README.md

 ADDING YOUR COURSES

-1 To add your modules, go to the path public -> courses -> course folder (with your course name) -> your course modules folder -> videos in any formats (other data types are ignored)
+1 To add your modules, create the path public -> courses -> course folder (with your course name) -> your course modules folder -> videos in any formats (other data types are ignored)
 3 Stop site hosting with the Stop button
 2 Restart EdTechLauncher.exe